-That’s why Pink Himalayan Salt is healthier and much more balanced than ordinary table salt.
+Pink Himalayan Salt is healthier and more balanced than ordinary table salt.
 Unlike table salt, it is typically mined by hand.

-Because it goes through many unnatural processing steps, there are no additional minerals left in table salt.
+Because it goes through many unnatural processing steps, no additional minerals are left in table salt.

 For this reason, conventional table salt is typically 97.5 to 99.9% sodium chloride.
 In contrast, the natural, unrefined Pink Himalayan Salt contains only about 87% sodium chloride.